Forest therapy

 community group walks

-• Attend an upcoming group forest bathing walk with other community members.
-Community walks occur both in person and virtually.
+Attend an upcoming group forest bathing walk with other community members.
+Community walks occur in person in/near Salt Lake City.

 Please see the calendar below for upcoming group walks.